 We then hit the road again and continued towards Rachel, a tiny town whose claim to fame is the Little A’le’inn – a.k.a. the Little Alien, get it?

 The establishment is part motel, part bar and part restaurant, and it draws quite a few intrepid alien seekers considering its remote location.

 As is to be expected, the Little A’le’inn has some serious alien-themed decor both inside and outside.
 Out front, we spotted a UFO-towing pick-up truck and a green alien welcoming earthlings, while inside we were surrounded by Area 51 warning signs and all sorts of alien-themed souvenirs.

 Address: 9631 Old Mill Rd, Rachel, NV 89001

-In case you’ve never heard of it (though I doubt it – this is the worst kept secret in the US!), Area 51 is a United States Air Force facility and what goes on there is highly classified.
+In case you’ve never heard of it (though I doubt it since this is the worst kept secret in the US!), Area 51 is a United States Air Force facility and what goes on in there is highly classified.
 The base’s real purpose is publicly unknown; the general consensus is that they test experimental aircraft but there are also plenty of conspiracy theories surrounding aliens.